-Within the CAPE-OPEN 2018 Annual Meeting, Sergej BLAGOV (BASF), co-leader of the Thermo Special Interest Group with Jasper van BATEN (AmsterCHEM) delivers a presentation (PDF, 351 Kbytes) recapitulating the activities carried by this SIG over the period from October 2017 till October 2018.
+Within the CAPE-OPEN 2018 Annual Meeting, Sergej BLAGOV (BASF), co-leader of the Thermo Special Interest Group with Jasper van BATEN (AmsterCHEM), delivers a presentation (access PDF here, 351 Kbytes) recapitulating the activities carried by the Thermo SIG over the period from October 2017 till October 2018.

 Sergej points out that no change was brought to the Thermo SIG charter.
 He then gives the list of persons and organizations having an established membership in the SIG, highlighting the core team attending most of the meetings called by the SIG.
 Then he lists the SIG main activities over the period.
 Three different areas have been addressed, different but with some overlap: the Custom Data interface specification, the Chemical Reactions interface specification and the errata and clarifications on the Thermodynamic and Physical Properties interface specification in version 1.1.

 The first activity develops a completely new interface specification, the second activity reviews and redesigns an existing interface specification while the third activity concerns the maintenance of an existing interface specification.

 At the previous CAPE-OPEN Annual Meeting, the Thermo SIG had set its goals for the upcoming period within its activity report for the period till September 2017.
 The plan called for addressing persistability and/or clonability of Custom Data: it has been done.

 Then the plan called for finishing up the review of the Chemical Reactions interface specification with a Request For Comments being launched in January 2018.
 While the objectives were met on the topic of multiple Compound Slates, the formulation of the business cases started then stopped by lack of resources while some good progress, but incomplete so far, was made on the issue of heat balance.
 To be true the work necessary on the Custom Data interface specification revealed itself as more important than expected.